watermelon233nori/Practice-Notes/leetcode/README.md

 # Notes for *LeetCode Problem Set*

-At this directory, I will write my notes here.
+At this markdown file, I will write my answers here.

 ## Answer Status